Performance chart

 Fund highlights

-The International Growth Fund returned -5.8% in March, compared with the benchmark index which returned -4.6%.
+The International Growth Fund returned +4.0% in April, behind the benchmark index which rose +7.9%.

 Portfolio Team